MrGiovanni/ModelsGenesis/README.md

 </div>

+**Models Genesis** is a self-supervised learning framework that pre-trains 3D models on unlabeled medical images.
+It learns transferable visual representations from CT and MRI volumes with no manual annotation, and those representations fine-tune for downstream segmentation and classification.

+Pre-training uses image restoration proxy tasks: non-linear intensity transformation, local pixel shuffling, out-painting, and in-painting.
+The model learns anatomy by reconstructing deliberately distorted volumes.
+In the self-supervised learning literature this places Models Genesis in the *generative* or *restorative* family, as distinct from contrastive methods.

-We have built a set of pre-trained models called <b>Generic Autodidactic Models</b>, nicknamed <b>Models Genesis</b>, because they are created <i>ex nihilo</i> (with no manual labeling), self-taught (learned by self-supervision), and generic (served as source models for generating application-specific target models).
-We envision that Models Genesis may serve as a primary source of transfer learning for 3D medical imaging applications, in particular, with limited annotated data.
+The original name, <b>Generic Autodidactic Models</b>, describes the same idea: models created <i>ex nihilo</i> (with no manual labeling), self-taught (learned by self-supervision), and generic (serving as source models for application-specific target models).
+Models Genesis is a primary source of transfer learning for 3D medical imaging, particularly where annotated data is limited.

 <p align="center"><img width="100%" src="figures/patch_generator.png" /></p>
 <p align="center"><img width="85%" src="figures/framework.png" /></p>